 A first part makes a state of the Art of such simulation workbenches with a special focus on SE-Workbench.
-SE-Workbench is described with regards to infrared/EO sensors, millimeter waves sensors, active EO sensors and GNSS sensors.
-Then a general overview of simulation of targets and backgrounds signature objectives is presented, depending on the type of simulation required (parametric studies, open loop simulation, closed loop simulation, hybridization of SW simulation and HW ...).
-After the objective review, the paper presents some basic requirements for simulation implementation such as the deterministic behavior of simulation, mandatory to repeat it many times for parametric studies...
+SE-Workbench is described with regards to infrared/EO sensors, millimetre waves sensors, active EO sensors and GNSS sensors.
+Then a general overview of simulation of targets backgrounds signature objectives presented, depending on the type of simulation required (parametric studies, open loop simulation, closed loop simulation, hybridisation of SW simulation and HW ...).
+After the objective review, the paper presents some basic requirements for implementation simulation such deterministic behaviour of simulation, mandatory to repeat it many times for parametric studies...

-Several technical topics are then discussed, such as the rendering technique (ray tracing vs. rasterization), the implementation (CPU vs. GP GPU) and the tradeoff between physical accuracy and performance of computation.
+Several technical topics are then discussed, such as the rendering technique (ray tracing vs. rasterization), the implementation (CPU vs. GP GPU) and the trade-off between physical accuracy and performance of computation.